caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 ### Alternatives

+Typeclasses permit to add properties to type parameters when passed to functions. -- i.e. `isRecent[T]( t: T )`.
+Where there is no data structure from which is possible to "hack" a solution within the method body.
+The goal is to provide the certainty -- as much as is possible in the JVM -- that the method is only using the arguments in the "allowed" way.

-There are two approaches that I actually recommend over typeclasses for most situations.
+If the above is not a priority for you, then there are some approaches that I actually recommend over typeclasses for most situations.

 In both cases the usage would be: